Calculating the KPI

 |Inv % Sales||7.8%||6.6%||6.8%|

-For turns, Inventory is denominator: Turns=COGS/Inventory.
-If we assume a fixed level of COGS, Inventory Turns is essentially a hyperbola i.e. definitely not linear in terms of Inventory.
-For Inventory as a % of Sales, Inventory is a numerator: Inv % Sales=(Inventory/Sales) x100.
-In this case, assuming that Sales is fixed, this KPI is linear in terms of Inventory.
+For turns, the inventory is the denominator where Turns=COGS/Inventory.
+If we assume a fixed level of COGS, the inventory turns denominator is essentially a hyperbola and not linear in terms of inventory.
+For inventory as a percentage of sales, inventory is a numerator: Inv % Sales=(Inventory/Sales) x100.
+In this case, assuming that sales is fixed, this KPI is linear in terms of Inventory.

-Another very good reason to look at Inventory as a % of Sales as a KPI is because it is linear in terms of inventory.
-Assuming sales stays fixed, a 1 point reduction will always be the same amount of savings or cash generation.
-With Inventory Turns, each increase in turns delivers a smaller and smaller amount of savings or cash generation.
+Another very good reason to look at inventory as a percentage of sales as a KPI is because it is linear in terms of inventory.
+Assuming sales stays fixed, a point reduction will always be the same amount of savings or cash generation.
+With inventory turns, each increase in turns delivers a smaller and smaller amount of savings or cash generation.